The Decanal Team

 You are always welcome to come for a cup of tea and a chat in confidence, no matter how formal or informal, general or specific, whether it's about you or someone else – you won’t be judged.
-Marina can advise you on sources and avenues of support, talk through your options, signpost to available services in Oxford if need be, or just offer a listening ear.
+Jo can advise you on sources and avenues of support, talk through your options, signpost to available services in Oxford if need be, or just offer a listening ear.
 She’s here to help ensure that you are able to access whatever support you need in order to thrive during your time at Queen’s.
 If you are struggling with something, it’s always better to seek advice and support sooner rather than later.
 There is always help available – all you have to do is ask.

 The Junior Deans

 The Junior Deans are graduate students who live on the main College site (in Back Quad), Carrodus Quad, St Aldate's House and Cardo.
 There are also Decanal Assistants (D.A.s) in the Venneit Close and Oxley-Wright buildings.
 All these people have been chosen by the College as key contacts for welfare concerns.
 A Junior Dean is on duty overnight every day of the week (7pm to 7am) to deal with emergencies.

 You can talk to Junior Deans confidentially if you’re having any kind of social, emotional, or psychological problem – you won’t be judged.
 If you would like to speak to a Junior Dean, you can organise a meeting by emailing the team.
 In case of emergency, contact the Lodge who will put you in touch with the on-duty Junior Dean.

 The Junior Deans hold termly welfare events.
 Look out for invitations in your inbox.